Ventura County Council: Camps

 Camp Three Falls is located in the Los Padres National Forest at the base of Mount Piños in the northern portion of Ventura County, approximately 90 mi from the council's headquarters in Camarillo.
 The camp has been in operation since 1933.
 The name is derived from three waterfalls—North Falls, Middle Falls, and Bitter Falls—that are located on the streams running from the mountains above the camp.
 The camp is at 5400 ft elevation.
 The summer weather at this elevation is dry and the temperature ranges from 70-90 °F with cool evenings and crisp nights.
 Snow is common in winter.

-Ventura County Council offers summer camp programs here for both Boy Scouts and Webelos Scouts.
-The camp is also available for weekend use by scouts and other groups.
+Ventura County Council offered summer camp programs for both Boy Scouts and Webelos Scouts.

 Facilities include a swimming pool (seasonal and unheated); lake with canoes and rowboats; rifle, shotgun, and black powder ranges; archery range; nature lodge and nature trail.
 A signature feature is a frontier-style log fort, which is a replica of the one on Tom Sawyer Island at Disneyland.
 The fully equipped dining hall seats about 175 people.
 There are 10 cabins that sleep about 40, and campsites accommodate 200-plus tent campers.

 Camp Three Falls was one of the first BSA summer camps to offer Rock Climbing and Rappelling, starting in 1973.
 A 57 ft Climbing tower was constructed in the spring of 2003.

+After years of disrepair to the camp and Lake Wood being dry, Three Falls could no longer meet Scouting America's National Camp Accreditation program.

+Camp Three Falls was sold in November of 2024 to Sosé & Allen’s Legacy Foundation, a nonprofit aimed at bridging the gap between Armenia and its Diaspora.

 Camp Willett Mrs. Edith Scott Willett donated a 535 acre plot near Oak View, California, in 1954 and named in her honor.
 Camp Willett has been used for events such as Camporees.
 Aside from plumbed water and "kybos" (pit toilet outhouses) there are no facilities at this camp.